 2.1 These rules do not affect any more specific rights to information contained elsewhere in this Constitution or the law.
+Nor do these rules limit or diminish the council's duties to protect certain information.

 3. Rights to attend Meetings